Daniellappv/datahub-cloud-template-newest/README.md

 # Overview

-Here is a quick overview of this data-rich dataset template:
+Here is a quick overview of the template structure:

 ![[Overview.png]]